rizqidjamaluddin/Swoosh/README.md

 This is merely a snapshot to get an idea of what Swoosh can do, and if it's the right un-framework for you.
 See also: [Flourish](http://flourishlib.com), the framework that Swoosh lives upon.
 If you like Flourish, you may also like Swoosh!

+## A Quick Intro

+Swoosh is a PHP un-framework: **it's a collection of scripts and tools to help you get your work done faster and safer**, *without having to adapt* to a library's personal style.
+It leaves nothing up to "magic"; it gives you control.

+Swoosh gives you the tools you need to make the basics of any website:

+* Users - sign up, login, edit data, programmtically, safely
+* A blog system - with comments, perfect for blogs and news
+* Page caching - and you stay in control of how, where and when it works
+* File storage - let your clients upload their files, serve downloads
+* Photo storage - crop, watermark, resize, whatever your images

+Of note: **Swoosh does not have any views or routers**.
+It is *not* a content management system.
+It simply gives you a programmatic way to do this *straight from your code*.
+You write your PHP code as you like it, using any software and libraries you like - just, instead of writing a database query, sanitizing it, managing sessions, and re-doing a user system all on your own, you call ``sfUsers::login()``.

 ## Database